enfiskutensykkel/i-tide/README.md

 the sales hours.

-However, the original app proved hard to maintain and wasn't really flexible, and since I wanted to to a micro web framework in PHP for fun, I made this new RESTy back-end.
+However, the original app proved hard to maintain and wasn't really flexible, and since I wanted to do a micro web framework in PHP for fun, I made this new RESTy back-end.
 It's a overkill for something as simple, but it is a fun toy project as I don't get a lot of time to do web development any more.